-Students that have completed a BSW degree prior to beginning the MSW program will receive “advanced standing” status and need to complete either 42 or 43 total credits to earn the MSW degree.
-Students entering the MSW program with a bachelor’s degree in any other discipline are considered “foundation students” and will complete 62 or 63 credits to earn the MSW degree.
+Students that have completed a BSW degree prior to beginning the MSW program will receive “advanced standing” status.
+They will need to complete either 40 or 41 total credits to earn the MSW degree.
+Students entering the MSW program with a bachelor’s degree in any other discipline are considered “generalist students” and will complete 60 or 61 credits to earn the MSW degree.

-The social work department at Augsburg offers seven departmental scholarships ranging in amount from $300 to $1,500.
-These scholarships are available for second year MSW students.
-We also recommend students consider applying for social work scholarships offered by the Minnesota Social Service Association, the National Association of Social Workers, the Council on Social Work Education, and other social work related foundations.
+The Department of Social Work offers seven departmental scholarships ranging in amount from $300 to $1,500.
+These scholarships are available for second-year MSW students.
+We also recommend students consider applying for social work scholarships offered by the Minnesota Social Service Association, the National Association of Social Workers, the Council on Social Work Education, and other social-work-related foundations.

-Students who received their degree from Augsburg College and return to Augsburg as either an Adult Undergraduate or Graduate student are eligible to receive a grant.
-Please make sure your admissions counselor is aware that you are an alumni.
-The grant amount for summer 2015 and for the 2015-16 academic year for graduate programs is $80.00/credit.
-This is the only grant that can be used in conjunction with those listed below starting fall 2015.
+Students who received their bachelor’s degree from Augsburg University and return to Augsburg as either an Adult Undergraduate or Graduate student are eligible to receive a grant.
+Please make sure your admissions counselor is aware that you are an Augsburg graduate.
+The grant amount for the academic year for graduate programs is $80.00/credit.
+Grants and/or discounts are not stackable.
 For more information, visit Payment Plans and Discounts.

 American Indian Scholarships

 American Indian students who meet federal, state, or tribal requirements may apply for special scholarships.
-For more information, please contact Augsburg’s American Indian Student Services Program director at 612-330-1144.
+For more information, please contact Augsburg’s American Indian Student Services Program Director at 612-330-1144 email@example.com.

 Military Tuition Grant